Frequently Asked Questions About Natural Stone and Tiles

 What is your return window and what condition is required?

-Returns for exchange or refund are accepted within 30 calendar days after delivery, provided the return request is made within 7 calendar days of delivery, items are new/unused, and packaging is in original condition.
-An RMA is required.
+Returns for exchange or refund are accepted within 30 calendar days after delivery, provided the return request is made within 7 calendar days of delivery, items are new and unused, packaging is in original condition, and an RMA is approved.
 Partial returns are not accepted.
-See full details in our Shipping & Return Policy.
+Please see our Shipping & Return Policy for complete details.

 What should I do if my order arrives damaged or items are missing?

 Please inspect your delivery promptly.
-If you receive damaged or missing items, contact us immediately and no later than 7 days after delivery.
-Claims made after 7 days (including “received but not opened”) are not accepted, and no claims are accepted after installation.
-See full details in our Shipping & Return Policy.
+If items arrive damaged or missing, contact us immediately and no later than 7 days after delivery.
+Claims made after 7 days, including “received but not opened,” are not accepted.
+No claims are accepted after installation.
+Please review our Shipping & Return Policy for full claim instructions.

 How many Square feet do you need?